kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-7-base64/index.md

 ---
 published: true
-title: Introduction to Gulp.js 07
+title: "Introduction to Gulp.js 07: Base64 Encoded Images"
 author: Stefan Imhoff
 date: 2014-10-24T07:30:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to replace small images with base64 encoded images."